-If a student arrives late or leaves early, they are expected to do so with minimum level of disruption to the class in progress (primarily for presentations and panels).
+If a student arrives late or leaves early, he/she is expected to do so with minimum level of disruption to the class in progress.
 There is no tolerance for mobile phones or other electronic disruptions.
 Such disruptions will lead to the student being told to leave the room for the duration of the class period, including during examination periods.
-The same principle applies to office hours or appointments - if you stop by my office and your phone rings, you will be told to leave the room for the duration of that day's office hours (or your appointment will be considered over).
+The same principle applies to office hours or appointments - if you stop by my office and your phone rings, you will be told to leave the room for the duration of that day's office hours (or your appointment considered over).